andrewzimmer906/Block-Image-Loader/README.markdown

 **How to use**
 First, download the code, and include it in your source.

 Import the class:
      #import "URLImageCached.h"

-Now, start loading images
+Now, start loading images:
     -(void)loadImage {
 	    BOOL loading = [URLImageCached loadImageWithURL:@"http://imageurl.png"
 	    					   withLoadCompleteHandler:^void(UIImage *loadedImage, NSString *url) {